RRC-ACE-Outreach/TechCamp/TechCamp - Web App/4 Internet Security Demo.md

 ```

 #### xss.js
 The `xss.js` file is the code that is executed from a remote computer.
-It takes over the website that runs it, and tries to load another “image” that is actually the secret.php page.
+It takes over the website that runs it, and tries to load another “image” that is actually the secret.php page.  **Please note, you will need to replace <YOUR_CONTAINER_ADDRESS> with the address you are using to view your website.**  This is best done after you copy the code below into the goormIDE.

 Copy and paste this snippet into your `xss.js` file:
 ```js